cypherpunk-academy/2064/en/037_2021_Surprising message.md

 you don't know me, but I know a lot about you.
-Your brother Marwin is in a CIA prison. somewhere in the United States.
-I'm afraid he's not feeling well under the circumstances. is correspondingly good.
-About you, there are suspicions that you're in Dahab or Hurghada and you're three months ago. hours into the central database of the TAO.
+Your brother Marwin is in a CIA prison.
+Somewhere in the United States.
+I'm afraid he's not feeling well under the circumstances.
+But he is quite good.
+About you, there are suspicions that you're in Dahab or Hurghada, and you were three months ago.
+Hours into the central database of the TAO.
 </div>
 Marlene stopped breathing.
 "Wow."
 She kept reading.

 <div style="background-color: #222; color: lightgreen; padding: 20px; margin: 20px 0; font-family: 'Courier New'">
 Corinne's dead.
 She was in the same prison as your brother and didn't make it.
-I don't know. just like it happened.
-But they wanted to know things about her boyfriend who she didn't know, didn't know. could.
-I learned that a few days ago.
-I'm herself was present at her friend's death.
-I was sitting in the I don't know what happened in that room.
+I don't know exactly how it happened.
+But they wanted to know things about her boyfriend which she didn't know, couldn't know.
+I learned this a few days ago.
+I'm was present at her friend's death.
+I was sitting in the room when it happened.
 A blow to the head.
 Brutal!

 He was lying there.
 He didn't get up again.
-I had to get I threw up on him when I realized that he was really was dead.
+I had to get out and throw up when I realized that he was really was dead.
 That was a turning point for me.
+I decide to quit, go out.
-I've been meaning but it's not that simple, where I work.
+But it's not that simple,
+where I work.
 I'm here at TAO headquarters, in the NSA.
 I'm a liaison officer with the CIA.
-I'm in charge data that the CIA uses to track down hackers, to to arrest, question and kill.
+I'm in charge of data that the CIA uses to track down hackers, to arrest them, question and kill.
 I have no will to be a part of this.
 I've been following your story.
 I want to help you.